jminguely/bbf/docs/index.md

-# bbf
+# Brass Band Fribourg

-This is the homepage content.
+This is the homepage for the styleguide of the BBF website.